fastcat/gdev/README.md

 implemented using only exported APIs, so you can also add your own custom build patterns.

+## Helper Tools

+### `GOBUILDCACHE`

+`gdev` contains a set of addons to provide a `GOBUILDCACHE` implementation with pluggable remote backends.
+Included are backends for HTTP, GCS, S3, and SFTP.
+You can also provide your own backends by registering implementations of some interfaces.

 ## Custom Commands

 Your development environment probably benefits from some helper automation for